ansible/pytest-ansible/README.md

 The `ansible_module` fixture allows tests and fixtures to call [ansible modules](http://docs.ansible.com/modules.html).
-Unlike the `ansible_adhoc` fixture, this fixture only uses the options supplied to `py.test` at run time.
+Unlike the `ansible_adhoc` fixture, this fixture only uses the options supplied to `pytest` at run time.

 A very basic example demonstrating the ansible [`ping` module](http://docs.ansible.com/ping_module.html):